Queens Park Rangers 0 Nottingham Forest 1

 Like the black dog that once raced out from trap two.

-As a few weeks previously for Fulham, we followed the M40 to Western Avenue and parked at West Ruislip.
+We followed the M40 to Western Avenue and parked at West Ruislip.
 From here it was a mere 20 minute hop on the District Line to White City, itself just 5 minutes from the ground.
 QPR is well-served by the Underground, with Wood Lane (on the Circle and City & Hammersmith lines) a few yards down the same road, opposite BBC Television Centre.

 The redevelopment of this complex into yuppie flats with their attendant coffee bars, gyms and other tarty paraphernalia has changed the dynamic of Shepherd’s Bush.
 Where once there was bustle, now there’s urban chic.
 You won’t now bump into TV stars on your way to a Rangers match.
 The walk feels a lot less edgy.
 No longer is Loftus Road the most filmed ground on TV, and no longer is the address for Blue Peter “Wood Lane, London.”